Also known as: Mediterranean anemia, Cooley anemia, Beta thalassemia or Alpha thalassemia

-Severe thalassemia can cause early death due to heart failure a, usually between ages 20 and 30.
-Frequent blood transfusions with therapy to remove iron from the body helps improve the outcome.
+Severe thalassemia can cause early death due to heart failure, usually between ages 20 and 30.
+Getting regular blood transfusions and therapy to remove iron from the body helps improve the outcome.

-Less severe forms of thalassemia usually do not result in a shorter life span.
+Less severe forms of thalassemia usually do not shorten lifespan.

 Untreated, thalassemia major leads to heart failure and liver problems, and makes a person more likely to develop infections.